 November 15th – December 15th

 Buy Local Month (November 15 – December 15) is Lowcountry Local First’s (LLF) strategic initiative to encourage our citizens to buy local and keep holiday dollars flowing within our community.
 We know that we must invest in what we value!

-LLF’s Buy Local Month is a grassroots movement of education and relationship building that promotes the many economic and societal benefits of supporting local businesses.
+Buy Local Month is a grassroots movement of education and relationship building that promotes the many economic and societal benefits of supporting local businesses.
 During Buy Local Month, LLF works to showcase the great work local businesses are doing for their community and to steer consumers to these businesses at the height of the holiday shopping season.

 Be sure to look for the “Buy Local” badge in storefronts or use our Online Local Business Directory to support your neighbors this holiday season!
 And don’t miss the street light banners that will hang along King Street and throughout Park Circle in Nov-Dec, thanks to the support of the Charleston Area Convention and Visitors Bureau.

 Buying local is easy, convenient and fun!

 The cherry on top?
 Local businesses reinvest 3 TIMES MORE money back into our local economy.
 That means, for every $100 spent at a local business, an average of $45 is recirculated into the Lowcountry, vs. only $15 when that money is spent with a national chain store or corporation.